[?] Subscribe To This Site

 Global-Warming-Effects

-To understand the consequences of global warming, we need to comprehend the causes and what it all means in the first place.
-Is it because of increased carbon footprints?
+To understand the consequences of global warming, we need to comprehend the causes of climate change and what it all means in the first place.

 The surface air of the Earth has a general consistent temperature, and as it rises, this is referred to as "global warming."